Festive Season Forecasts a Bright Spark for India's Economic Revival

 Retailers expect 10 to 12% Increase in Growth - Consumer Sentiment to Peak in Festive Season

-In essence, India's festive periods are significant economic events with key festivals contributing upto 40% for annual sales of some companies in sectors like home decor, apparel, electronics, confectionary goods etc. The blend of traditional sentiment and modern commerce propels substantial parts of the Indian economy, making these festivals key indicators of the nation's economic health as seen in the consumer spending graph where we can see upward improvement in Q3 around Sep-Dec from 2013 and even during the Covid pandemic.
+In essence, Indian festive season are significant economic events with key festivals contributing upto 40% for annual sales of some companies in sectors like home decor, apparel, electronics, confectionary goods etc. The blend of traditional sentiment and modern commerce propels substantial parts of the Indian economy, making these festivals key indicators of the nation's economic health as seen in the consumer spending graph where we can see upward improvement in Q3 around Sep-Dec from 2013 and even during the Covid pandemic.

 There is an expectation of discretionary spending in consumer, automotive, banking, real-estate, e-commerce and many more sectors picking up in the coming months.
 Retailers are expecting at least 10-12% growth over last year's sales and are expecting consumer sentiment to pick up and hit its peak by festive season.
 We have already seen significant recovery in consumer sentiment and spending power during festivals in August such as Onam, Independence Day weekend, Raksha Bandhan.
 Demand for FMCG products has grown in this period, and many companies are looking to boost advertising and marketing spends to increase demand further.